shafiankhan/JupiTrade/README.md

 # JupiTrade - Social Trading Platform
-# ⚠️ Warning: JupiTrade may cause excessive profits.
+# ⚠️ Warning: JupiTrade by Shafian khan may cause excessive profits.
 Prolonged use may lead to financial happiness.

 A comprehensive social trading platform for Solana that allows users to follow top traders and automatically copy their trades using Jupiter Exchange APIs.